Chapter 1

 cpdf -args <filename>

-It is recommended to use -args in all new applications.
-However, -control will be supported for legacy applications.
-Using -args in place of -control will perform direct textual substitution of the file into the command line, prior to any other processing.
+Using -args or will perform direct textual substitution of the file into the command line, prior to any other processing.

 1.16 String Arguments